 - 1 Now, combine objects from two or more letter boxes and spread them on the floor or table. - 2 Ask children to find objects that start with one of the sounds.
-For example: "Ayanda, can you find something that starts with the sound /n/?"
-The child must name the object, say the beginning sound and place the object in the correct letter box. - 3 You can also give each child an object and then say one of the sounds.
+For example: "Mogamat, can you find something that starts with the sound /h/?"
+The child must name the object, and say the beginning sound.
+For example: "I have a hat; hat starts with /h/".
+They must place the object in the correct letter box. - 3 You can also give each child an object and then say one of the sounds.
 Ask all those children who have an object starting with that sound to come forward and put the object in the correct letter box.